getbraincloud/examples-unity/README.md

 ## Push Notifications & Marketplace

 This example showcases how to push notifications through brainCloud using the Firebase Messaging plugin for Android and Apple Push Services for iOS.
-It also showcases brainCloud's Marketplace features.
+It also showcases brainCloud's Marketplace features for In-App Purchases.
 Check out the [Marketplace README.md](./Marketplace/README.md) for more information.

 ---